publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch46/schXII/ptB/m__us_usc_t42_s3796d–1.md

          The Attorney General shall provide financial assistance to a person who attends a program of education and is—

-            (A) the child of any eligible public safety officer under part A of this subchapter; or
+            (A) the child of any eligible public safety officer under part A; or

             (B) the spouse of an officer described in subparagraph (A) at the time of the officer’s death or on the date of a totally and permanently disabling injury.